 My earliest memory is when I felt one crawling around in my nightie.
-Long story short, I screamed the place down, Ma bowled in and mashed it into the carpet.
+Long story short, I screamed the place down, My mother ran in and mashed it into the carpet.
 Hello, phobia!

-Every time I screamed at the sight of a spider, Ma would storm in, grab it with a piece of bog roll and fling it down the toilet.
-With each flush, I felt a pang of guilt that it’s life had been ended because of my irrational fear.
-Dad used to liberate them back into the garden.
-I preferred his way to ma’s gung-ho approach.
-Spray it.
-Swot it.
-Annihilate it.
-That was Ma’s motto.
+Every time I screamed at the sight of a spider, Mum would storm in, grab it with a piece of bog roll and fling it down the toilet.
+With each flush, I felt a pang of guilt that a life had been ended because of my irrational fear.
+At least Dad used to liberate them back into the garden.

-Rumour had it that she’d had a bit of an unfavourable experience with an Alsatian once and it made her intolerant to anything with more than two legs.
+Rumour had it that my mother had had a bit of an unfavourable experience with an Alsatian once and it made her intolerant to anything with more than two legs.
 Also, she couldn’t be arsed coaxing insects into glasses when Corrie was about to come on.
 No live pause in those days!

-But karma’s a bitch because one summers day, Ma had been gardening and she’d kicked her slippers off in the garage.
+But karma is a bitch because one summers day, Mum had been gardening and she’d kicked her slippers off in the garage.
 Task completed, she went to put a slipper back on and was stung on the toe by a startled bee who’d crawled inside.
-We heard her shout ‘YOU LITTLE SOD!!’ (which instantly put us kids on the defensive) and then she went all Chuck Norris on it with the other slipper.
-Ma would have had a shit load of apologising to do before she got to go through those heavenly gates!
+We heard her shout ‘YOU LITTLE SOD!!’ (which instantly put us kids on the defensive) and then she went Chuck Norris on it with the other slipper.
+My mother would have had a shit load of apologising to do before she got to go through those heavenly gates, eh?

 But THE incident which still leaves me cold is this..